cbueth/infomeasure/docs/guide/transfer_entropy/index.md

 ``Local Transfer Entropy:``

-Similar to entropy and mutual information measures, we can extract the **local transfer entropy** as a local conditional mutual information, which is the amount of information transfer attributed to the specific realization:
+Similar to entropy and mutual information measures, we can extract the **local transfer entropy** as a local conditional mutual information, which is the amount of information transfer attributed to the specific realization {cite:p}`Lizier2014_localinfomeasure`:
 $(x_{n+1}, \mathbf{X}_n^{(k)}, \mathbf{Y}_n^{(l)})$ at time step $n+1$; i.e., the amount of information transfer from process $X$ to $Y$ at time step $n+1$:

 $$t_{X \rightarrow Y}(n+1, k, l) = i(\mathbf{x}_n^{(k)}; y_{n+1} \mid \mathbf{Y}_n^{(l)}).$$